bernhardAxonIvy/doc/source/engine-guide/integration/index.rst

   Users can be imported from an external user management system like Microsoft Active Directory or Novell eDirectory.
 * :ref:`Cluster <cluster>`:
-  For scalability, to increase performance and provide high availability it is possible to cluster the Axon Ivy Engine.
+  For scalability, to increase performance and provide high availability, you can cluster the Axon Ivy Engine.
 * :ref:`Elasticsearch <elasticsearch>`:
   An Elasticsearch server is bundled with the Axon Ivy Engine.
-For systems with high loads, it may make sense to install the Elasticsearch Server on a dedicated node, or even to run an Elasticsearch cluster.
+For systems with high loads, consider to install the Elasticsearch Server on a dedicated node, or even to run an Elasticsearch cluster.
 * :ref:`systemdb`:
   The Axon Ivy Engine needs a relational database management system to store its workflow data.
-The database in which the engine stores the data is called system database.
+The Axon Ivy engine stores its data in the **system database**.
+  It is a SQL database hosted on one of the supported Database Management Systems.

 .. toctree::